seungsooHa92/processAuto/README.md

 # workProcessEnhance
-    * Company Mail Server serves mail Service faster than Gmail or Outlook
-    * They not support notification alarm
+    * Make own mail Alarm Service and get Data from specific page with Healess Chrome using Puppeteer